 +2 hours GMT

 In spectacular contrast, Kruger National Park in the North-East boasts the world’s most significant wildlife sanctuary.
-This two million hectare reserve offers unrivalled biodiversity with more than 110 reptiles, 500 birds and 145 mammals, all roaming freely within the park borders.
+This two million hectare wildlife reserve offers unrivalled biodiversity with more than 110 reptiles, 500 birds and 145 mammals, all roaming freely within the park borders.

 South Africa Safaris Highlights